-TC does not discriminate on the basis of race, color, national origin, sex, disability or age in its programs, activities, admission or employment.
-The following person has been designated to handle inquiries regarding the nondiscrimination policies: Director of Human Resources/Title IX Coordinator, 2500 N. Robison Rd., Texarkana, TX, 75599, (903) 823-3355, human.resources@texarkanacollege.edu
+TC does not discriminate on the basis of race, color, national origin, sex, disability, or age in its programs or activities.
+The following person has been designated to handle inquiries regarding the non-discrimination policies: Human Resources Director, 2500 N. Robison Rd., Texarkana, TX, 75599, (903) 823-3017, human.resources@texarkanacollege.edu